aws-samples/aws-genai-llm-chatbot/lib/model-interfaces/langchain/README.md

         super().__init__(*args, **kwargs)

+    # 2. Define your langchain LLM based on the target model.
     def get_llm(self, model_kwargs={}):
         if not os.environ.get("OPENAI_API_KEY"):
             raise Exception("OPENAI_API_KEY must be set in the environment")

         return ChatOpenAI(model_name=self.model_id, temperature=0, **model_kwargs)

-    # 2. If you want to override the default prompt, override the get_prompt method
+    # (OPTIONAL) 3.If you need to override the default prompt, override the get_prompt method.
+    # If not you can remove this and leverage the get_prompt from the base adapater.
     # must return a PromptTemplate
     def get_prompt(self):
         template = """The following is a friendly conversation between a human and an AI.
 If the AI does not know the answer to a question, it truthfully says it does not know.